 As of December 31, 2020

-Actual Pro Forma (1) Pro Forma As Adjusted (2)(3)
+Actual Pro Forma (1 Pro Forma (1) Pro Forma As Adjusted (2)(3)

 (in thousands)

 Consolidated Balance Sheet Data

 Cash and cash equivalents and short-term investments \$ 53,943 \$ 53,943

 Working capital (4) (20,865) (20,865)

 Total assets 103,634 103,634

 Total liabilities 112,884 112,884

 Convertible preferred shares 135,810

 Total shareholders' (deficit) equity (145,060) (9,250)

 Total liabilities, convertible preferred shares and shareholders' (deficit) equity \$ 103,634 \$ 103,634

-- The pro forma consolidated balance sheet data gives effect to (a) the automatic conversion of all outstanding convertible preferred shares into an aggregate of shares and (b) the filing and effectiveness of our amended and restated articles of association, each of which will occur immediately prior to the closing of this offering. - The pro forma as adjusted consolidated balance sheet data gives effect to (a) and (b) above and our receipt of estimated net proceeds from the sale of we are offering at an assumed initial public offering price of \$ per ordinary share, the midpoint of the estimated price range set forth on the cover page of this prospectus, after - deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+(1) The pro forma consolidated balance sheet data gives effect to (a) the automatic conversion of all outstanding convertible preferred shares into an aggregate of ordinary shares and (b) the filing and effectiveness of our amended and restated articles of association, each of which will occur immediately prior to the closing of this offering.

+(2) The pro forma as adjusted consolidated balance sheet data gives effect to (a) and (b) above and our receipt of estimated net proceeds from the sale of ordinary shares that we are offering at an assumed initial public offering price of \$ per ordinary share, the midpoint of the estimated price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+(3) A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per ordinary share, the midpoint of the estimated price range set forth on the cover page of this

-(3) A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per ordinary share, the midpoint of the estimated price range set forth on the cover page of this prospectus, would increase (decrease) each of cash and cash equivalents and short-term investments, working capital, total assets, and total shareholders' (deficit) equity and total liabilities, convertible preferred shares and shareholders' (deficit) equity by \$ million, assuming that the number of ordinary shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the estimated underwriting discounts and commissions.
-Similarly, each increase (decrease) of 1,000,000 shares in the number of ordinary shares offered by us would increase (decrease) each of cash and cash equivalents, working capital, total assets and total shareholders' (deficit) equity and total liabilities, convertible preferred shares and shareholders' (deficit) equity by \$ million, assuming the assumed initial public offering price of \$ remains the same, and after deducting the estimated underwriting discounts and commissions.
-Working capital is defined as current assets less current liabilities.
+(3) A \$1.00 increase (decrease) in the assumed initial public offering price of \$ prospectus, would increase (decrease) each of cash and cash equivalents and short-term investments, working capital, total assets, and total shareholders' (deficit) equity by \$ million, assuming that the number of ordinary shares offered by us, as set forth on the cover page of this multipublic offering price of the stimated underwriting discounts and commissions.
+Similarly, each increase (decrease) of 1,000,000 shares in the number of ordinary shares offered by us would increase (decrease) each of cash and cash equivalents, working capital, total assets, and total shareholders' (deficit) equity by \$ million, assuming that the number of ordinary shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the estimated underwriting discounts and commissions.
+Similarly, each increase (decrease) of 1,000,000 shares in the number of ordinary shares offered by us would increase (decrease) each of cash and cash equivalents, working capital, total assets and total shareholders' (deficit) equity and total liabilities, convertible preferred shares and shareholders' (deficit) equity by \$ million, assuming the assumed initial public offering price of \$ per ordinary share remains the same, and after deducting the estimated underwriting discounts and commissions.

+(4) Working capital is defined as current assets less current liabilities.